 A disadvantage of HOB filters is that the input tube is located below the outflow of the filter.
 What this means is that the water drawn into the filter may be the water that just exited the outflow tube, resulting in the somewhat inefficient performance of HOB filters.
 The flow rate of HOB aquarium filter is often not good enough for your tank.
 Also if you only depend on the filter cartridges provided with the HOB filter then you could be disappointed as well.

 C. Wet/Dry Filters

 These filters are praised for their superior biological filtration.
 Wet/dry filter systems are typically installed under the aquarium.
 Depending on the model, setup of wet/dry filters may take some effort.

 Wet/dry filters mix air with the water flowing through the filter media, which, as we already know, facilitates the development of beneficial bacteria.

-Overall, these aquarium filters are considered reliable and easy to maintain.
+Overall, these filters are considered reliable and easy to maintain.

-Internal filters are more cost-efficient and quiet compared to external filters.
+Internal fish tank filters are more cost-efficient and quiet compared to external filters.
+They are also commonly known as power filter.
 Some internal filters use air lines attached to the filter intake and are powered by air pumps.
 This allows for the formation of air bubbles moving the water through the filter.
 Some models of aquariums come with inbuilt internal filters.

 A. Corner Box Filters